Club Profile

 Borussia Dortmund

 While it’s safe to call Dortmund “Germany’s second team,” after the almighty Bayern Munich, for many groundhoppers it’s a more appealing destination.
-And that is simply because of the atmosphere.
-The Black and Yellows play in Germany’s largest stadium (81,000 seats) and Europe’s second-largest club stadium, and they have the world’s highest average attendance (80,000+).
-Most famous of all is their 24,000-seat South Stand, known as the “Yellow Wall.”
-Combine all this with what is generally a youthful, attack-minded side, and seeing a game at Dortmund is high on many groundhopping to-do lists.
+That is because Dortmund plays in Europe’s second-largest club stadium, home of the 24,000-seat South Stand, known as the “Yellow Wall.”

 LOCATION: Dortmund, Westphalia, Germany